yonasBSD/nerdlog/README.md

 Tested on various Linux distros, FreeBSD, MacOS and Windows (only the client app can run on Windows though, we can't get logs from Windows hosts).

-It's still kinda in a proof-of-concept stage though.
-Implemented as fast as possible, spaghetti code abounds, could be covered with more tests, more features could be implemented, etc.
+The code still has some traces of the hackathon style here and there, and could be more polished, but overall it matured significantly.
+There are [decent tests](./docs/tests.md) as well.

-But it works.
-It's pretty usable and surprisingly fast.
 I've been using it at work and for my personal projects for a few years now, and I consider it ready to be used in the wild on production systems.

 ## Installation